JasonWangFTW/Opus-Edition---Raven/README.md

-New repository after the last one was taken down.

 # Raven Edition
 Raven b++ is a pvp and utility mod for minecraft 1.8.x.
 It supports Forge and Feather adding quality of life improvements, bug fixes, and so much more.